 If you are a previous Impact Award winner, you are not eligible to apply again with the same project.

-- All materials are clearly understandable by a non-academic audience.
+- Your materials are well-written and understandable to a general audience.

 The Impact Award is a one-time $500 cash award.

 Each department may nominate two students per year.

 Deadlines are posted on the funding deadlines calendar.

 How to Apply